Aryo15/Proxima/docs/cli.rst

 .. describe:: flaskbb populate

-    Creates the necessary tables and groups for FlaskBB.
+    Creates the necessary tables and groups for Ekaayam.

     .. describe:: --test-data, -t